JJL772/ChiraEngine/README.md

 ## Features
 There may be more that I have missed, but:
+- Custom World-Entity-Component model
+  - Components do work individually, Entities are the code glue holding them together, Worlds manage collections of Entities
 - As extensible as possible: register custom logging hooks, scripting providers, sound providers, etc.
 - Hassle-free Discord Rich Presence
 - AngelScript support, with common function hooks and types registered